sebastianbreit/LLM_generative_agents/README.md

 Therefore, each memory has a corresponding numerical rating that can be multiplied with the **Similarity Score** of each memory.
 This means memories can compensate for a low **Similarity Score** with a higher rating.

+The storing of NPC meories and the computation of similarity scores is realized by the **Memory** class that can be found in `memory.py`

 When generating text the **Causal LLM** might continue the dialogue from the point of view of the player or it might start to generate text from a narrator perspective.
 To avoid that, we limit the generated text to the NPCs part of the dialogue.